vrmarcelino/CCMetagen/README.md

 git clone https://bitbucket.org/genomicepidemiology/kma.git
 cd kma && make
 ```
+**Note - a new version of KMA - v1.3.0 – has been released, featuring higher speed and precision.
+We recommend that you update KMA to v.1.3.0**

   * [Krona](https://github.com/marbl/Krona) is required for graphs.
 To install Krona it in the local folder:
 ```